 Can I really do this?

-After six years of working my auto transport business from home, I had to face reality.
+After seventeen years of working in my auto transport business from home, I had to face reality.
 I had allowed myself to gain more than fifty pounds.
 I do not know about you, but the weight somehow just appears on my body overnight.
-By the end of the year another ten or twelve pounds had packed onto my butt, midriff and thighs.
+By the end of the year, another ten or twelve pounds had packed onto my butt, midriff, and thighs.

 That was my defining moment, the moment of truth!
 Crap, I was not overweight I am obese!
-Nasty word isn’t it.
-Fact of the matter is for my height, frame and weight, yes, I am obese I am not over weight.
+Obese, that’s a nasty word, isn’t it.
+The fact of the matter is for my height, frame, and weight, yes, I am obese I am not overweight.
 Now I got depressed.
 Every time I look at the pictures of me visiting with my grand-babies and their other grandma, I am the “chunky” one, she is the slim one.
 I do not want the kids to remember me for being the “chunky” one.